 Poke the wire all the way through the foam ball.
 You want to have a long enough wire to secure into the foam block when you put your planter together.

-Use your fingers to really make sure it gets into all the wrinkles while twisting the bag around the stem…have something on hand to wipe your sticky fingers off on!
+Use your fingers to really make sure it gets into all the wrinkles while twisting the bag around the stem…have something on hand to wipe off your sticky fingers!!

 *When you dry brush you want to wipe off most of the paint on your brush ( I did this by wiping my brush back and forth onto a paper bag).*

 To finish up my tulip bulbs, I hot glued a small clump of Spanish moss onto the bottom of the bulb and glued the tulip leaves to the bottom of the stem.